Box Hill Circular walk

-Take the main track from the back of the car park but in just 30m (by a NT donation cairn) bear left through a wooden gate to the left of a fieldgate.
+Fork left off the main track, going through a wooden gate to the right of the fieldgate.
 Go uphill on this path, which soon opens out into a broad grassy area with increasingly fine views behind you as you climb.

 Where the grassy path levels out at the top, keep right.
 In the top right-hand corner go through a wooden kissing gate to the left of a fieldgate onto a track.
 Follow the track S for 800m, ignoring several turnings to the left.